mghengel/offers/README.md

 ### Notes:

- * Image URLs for each offer are in the the database.
+ * Image URLs for each offer are in the database.
- * Task images can be be found in a sprite located in the app/assets/images directory.
+ * Task images can be found in a sprite located in the app/assets/images directory.
  * The tasks do not need to be functional but should be shown along with each offer.
 You can ignore the content field for each task.